karakays/lfcs/README.md

 * d: skip dump
 * A: set access time only when mod-time changes

 Formatting a filesystem means creating a filesystem on a partition. `mkfs` utility exists for this.
+Be careful, formatting a filesystem deletes existing content!

 ```sudo mkfs -t [fs] [device-file]```
 equivalent to ```sudo mkfs.ext4 [device-file]```